Wedding Photography in Singapore

 Every bride wants to look beautiful in the most special photo album of her life.
 Just by hiring a good professional hair and makeup artist (HMUA) to style you up isn't enough - you will also need a very good photographer as well.

 During my post-production, I try my best to make the skin look natural, which requires lots of extra time and effort.
-There are times that I take three hours just to edit a photograph.
-In contrast, I often see photographs online that the subjects look fake like plastic - this is due to overediting - an easy way to remove the flaws on the skin, which is more efficient for photographers to speed up the work.
+There are times when I take three hours just to edit a photograph.
+In contrast, I often see photographs online with the subjects look fake like plastic - this is due to overediting - an easy way to remove the flaws on the skin, which is more efficient for photographers to speed up the work.